-The lower one-third (from Kuskokwim Bay upstream to about Aniak) of the Kuskokwim River is located within the exterior boundary of the Yukon Delta National Wildlife Refuge (established by Public Law 96-487 of December 2, 1980) and is managed by the U.S. Fish and Wildlife Service (USF&WS).
+The lower one-third (from Kuskokwim Bay upstream to about Aniak) of the Kuskokwim River is located within the exterior boundary of the Yukon Delta National Wildlife Refuge (established by Public Law 96-487 of December 2, 1980) and is managed by the U.S. Fish and Wildlife Service (USFWS).
 However, most of the adjacent uplands to the Kuskokwim River in this area have been conveyed out of federal ownership under the Alaska Native Claims Settlement Act (ANCSA) to Native corporations.

 The remaining lands along the upper two-thirds of the Kuskokwim River (upstream from Aniak) have mostly been conveyed to Native corporations and to the State of Alaska.
-There are about 400 Native allotments scattered all along the river and most of them have been surveyed and certificated.
+There are approximately 400 Native allotments scattered along the river and most of them have been surveyed and certificated.
 In these instances, the river has been meandered and the uplands segregated from the riverbed.
 The remaining lands are managed by the BLM.

 Those lands along the Kuskokwim River which have been conveyed to Native corporations include both regional (Calista Corporation and Doyon, Limited) and village corporations.
-The village corporations, and village names, are as follows: Akiachuk, Limited (Akiachak), Bethel Native Corporation (Bethel), Iqfijouaq Company (Eek), Kokarmuit Corporation (Akiak), Kwethluk Inc. (Kwethluk), MTNT, Limited (McGrath) (Successor in Interest to Chamai, Inc.), Napakiak Corporation (Napakiak), Napaskiak Inc. (Napaskiak), Oscarville Native Corporation (Napaskiak), Tulkisarmute Inc. (Tuluksak), and the Kuskokwim Corporation [successor in interest to Aniak Limited (Aniak), Chuathbaluk Company (Chuathbaluk), Georgetown Inc. (Georgetown), Kipchaughpuk Limited (Crooked Creek), Lower Kalskag Inc. (Lower Kalskag), Napaimute Limited (Napaimute), Red Devil Inc. (Red Devil), Sleetmute Limited (Sleetmute), Stony River Limited (Stony River), Upper Kalskag, Inc. (Upper Kalskag)].
+The village corporations, and village names, are as follows: Akiachuk, Limited (Akiachak), Bethel Native Corporation (Bethel), Iqfijouaq Company (Eek), Kokarmuit Corporation (Akiak), Kwethluk Inc. (Kwethluk), MTNT, Limited (McGrath) (Successor in Interest to Chamai, Inc.), Napakiak Corporation (Napakiak), Napaskiak Inc. (Napaskiak), Oscarville Native Corporation (Napaskiak), Tulkisarmute Inc. (Tuluksak), and the Kuskokwim Corporation.